Respect (song): Analysis

-In the coda that follows the final verse, Otis goes to work, wresting the word free of this narrow meaning, asserting his prerogative with an insistent determination that turns the song in its final moments into a plea for simple human dignity – "Respect is what I want! / Respect is what I need! / I got-ta got-ta have it! / Just give me some respect!' – that doesn't stop at mere discretion.
+In the coda that follows the final verse, Otis goes to work, wresting the word free of this narrow meaning, asserting his prerogative with an insistent determination that turns the song in its final moments into a plea for simple human dignity – "Respect is what I want! / Respect is what I need! / I got-ta got-ta have it! / Just give me some respect!" – that doesn't stop at mere discretion.

-According to Franklin biographer Matt Dobkin, "Redding's version is characteristically funky, with his raspy-soulful singing and electric vocal charisma front and center", utilizing "playful horns and sexy, mock-beleaguered vocals".
+According to Franklin biographer Matt Dobkin, "Redding's version is characteristically funky, with his raspy-soulful singing and electric vocal charisma front and center", using "playful horns and sexy, mock-beleaguered vocals".
 According to NPR, Redding's version "reinforced the traditional family structure of the time: Man works all day, brings money home to wife and demands her respect in return."

 Release

 The song was included on Redding's third studio album, Otis Blue (1965).
-The album became widely successful, even outside of his largely R&B and blues fan base.
-When released in the summer of 1965, the song reached the top five on Billboard's Black Singles Chart, and crossed over to pop radio's white audience, peaking at number 35 there.
-At the time, the song became Redding's second largest crossover hit (after "I've Been Loving You Too Long") and paved the way to future presence on American radio.
+The album became widely successful, even outside of his largely rhythm and blues (R&B) and blues fan base.
+When released in the summer of 1965, the song reached the top five on Billboards Black Singles Chart, and crossed over to pop radio's white audience, peaking at number 35 there.
+At the time, the song became Redding's second-largest crossover hit (after "I've Been Loving You Too Long") and paved the way to future presence on American radio.
 Redding performed it at the Monterey Pop Festival.

-Cash Box described it as a "rollicking, rhythmic poundin’ romancer about a fella who wants his sweetheart to treat him with 'Respect' when he comes home."
+Cash Box described it as a "rollicking, rhythmic poundin' romancer about a fella who wants his sweetheart to treat him with 'Respect' when he comes home."